Ruby Allen: Reception

 For her portrayal of Ruby, Lytton was nominated for Best Soap Actor (Female) at the 2018 Digital Spy Reader Awards; she came in fourth place with 10.5% of the total vote.
 Her sexual consent storyline was also nominated under the "Best Soap Storyline" category; it came in fifth place with 9.7% of the total vote.

 Lytton received a positive response from the audience about the storyline.
 Female viewers contacted the actress to let her know about when they related to the storyline.
 The decision to use Ruby as the character in the sexual consent story was criticised following the announcement of the story, although Sophie Dainty, writing for entertainment website Digital Spy, thought it was a good choice as the characters and viewers would be unbiased when deciding whom to believe.
 Dainty praised EastEnders for exploring an "important social issue" with Ruby's sexual consent storyline and the "extensive" research it undertook when developing the story.
 She also commented, "EastEnders bosses weren't wrong when they said it would be one of the biggest stories of the year".
 Katie Baillie of the Metro enjoyed Lytton's performance during the storyline and opined that she deserved an accolade as she did not appear to be acting, rather living the experience herself.

 Critics and viewers alike enjoyed the special episode about Ruby's consent storyline, describing it as "authentic, unflinching, and thoroughly thought-provoking", "an episode we won't be forgetting in a while", "one of the soap's all-time classics", "one of the most poignant [episodes] in the history of EastEnders", "nothing short of spectacular", and "brave and ambitious".
 Dainty (Digital Spy) also said that at times, the episode was "uncomfortable to watch" and "slightly unconventional".
 Her colleague, Justin Harp, dubbed the episode an "emotional rollercoaster that viewers will not soon forget".
 Dainty and Baillie (Metro) praised Lytton's performance during the rape storyline, with Dainty dubbing it "brilliant" and Baillie saying that it has "you going through a roller coaster of emotions".
 Dainty described Ruby's speech at the end of the episode as "powerful and very public", while Baillie said that it leaves the audience "with a fire in your belly ready to stand beside her and fight".
 Viewers of the episode also enjoyed Lytton's performance, calling it "phenomenal" and "incredible".
 Baillie noted that the episode is "filled with moments that will knock the wind out of you with some incredible one liners that catch you off guard".
 Dainty thought that the special episode "unpicked and unravelled" each opinion of rape and consent.
 The reporter believed that after the episode, there was "more ground to be covered in the aftermath".
 Baillie enjoyed the writing of Ruby as someone who is upset and annoyed, yet not worried and frightened.
 She added that although Ruby is teary, her tears "take not one ounce away from her strength".

+Upon the announcement of Ruby's return, Laura Denby of Radio Times deemed the role of Ruby "iconic".